Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 **As a result of our conversation, she started to become conscious of what she wanted back before she said anything.** Then she found that she would use far less words, and much more often, get what she wanted in the conversation.

-This is a very important part of nonviolent communication that when we reveal our honesty, what's alive in us, when we say what's going on, to be conscious of what we want back.
+This is a very important part of Nonviolent Communication that when we reveal our honesty, what's alive in us, when we say what's going on, to be conscious of what we want back.

 My prediction is, the more conscious you are what you want back in the form of what you're requesting of your listener, you use fewer words and get more understanding.